hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   the newest release that meets that constraint.
 Defaults to the latest available version.
 * `trigger_prefixes` - (Optional) List of repository-root-relative paths which describe all locations to be tracked for changes.
+Mutually exclusive with `trigger-patterns`.
+* `trigger_patterns` - (Optional) List of repository-root-relative GLOB patterns which describe all locations to be tracked for changes.
+Mutually exclusive with `trigger-prefixes`.
 * `tag_names` - (Optional) A list of tag names for this workspace.
 Note that tags must only contain letters, numbers or colons.
 * `working_directory` - (Optional) A relative path that Terraform will execute within.
 Defaults to the root of your repository.